-- Recommends the adoption of the Policy against Sexual Violence that strictly complies to the recommendations and guidelines in Bill 151; - Oversees the implementation of the College Standing Committee for this policy; - Oversees the respect, application and enforcement of the policy by staff, teachers and students; - Oversees the revision, evaluation and update of the policy when modifications are deemed necessary.
-In accordance with Bill 151, students and members of the College community must be consulted for the revision of this policy; - Submits the policy to the minister as soon as it is adopted and as soon as it is amended; - Disseminates the policy to all students, staff and teachers: this policy will be presented to every new student and employee at the beginning of each semester. - Provides students, teachers, professionals and support staff with the necessary resources to ensure compliance with the policy; - Supports staff members who intervene and ensures administrative complaints are treated with diligence and within the expected time limits; - Produces an annual report prescribed by law; - With the complainant's consent, receives the incident report and, if applicable, approves the appropriate support measures; - Protects the confidentiality of any report or complaint related to sexual misconduct; - For students under 18 years of age, the dean of studies : - Informs parents or guardians of this policy; - Notifies the parents or guardians of the complaining student of the act and the nature of the incident that harmed their child and the measures taken to prevent other acts of sexual misconduct.
+- Recommends the adoption of the Policy against Sexual Violence that strictly complies to the recommendations and guidelines in Bill 22.1; - Oversees the implementation of the College Standing Committee for this policy; - Oversees the respect, application and enforcement of the policy by staff, teachers and students; - Oversees the revision, evaluation and update of the policy when modifications are deemed necessary.
+In accordance with Bill 22.1, students and members of the College community must be consulted for the revision of this policy; - Submits the policy to the minister as soon as it is adopted and as soon as it is amended; - Disseminates the policy to all students, staff and teachers: this policy will be presented to every new student and employee at the beginning of each semester.